artefactual/archivematica-docs/admin-manual/installation-setup/customization/scaling-archivematica.rst

 Optimising the number of Dashboard workers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Dashboard process can runs multiple worker processes via Gunicorn.
+The Dashboard process can run multiple worker processes via Gunicorn.
 The ``AM_GUNICORN_WORKERS`` value (default 1) sets the number of workers used.
 Increasing this value _may_ help improve Dashboard responsiveness.
 See `Dashboard`_ for more details.